Everest Base Camp Trek with Helicopter Return - 12 Days

 From Lobuche, you will steadily make your way to Gorekshep today, one of the last stops before the base camp.
 Gorekshep is a sparse village with not many lodges.
 It was the original site of the Everest base camp before it was moved further up.
 From Gorekshep, you will follow the Khumbu Glaciermorainetowards the base camp where you can get good views of the Khumbu Icefall and the Khumbu Glacier.
 The base camp is where the Everest expedition begins.
 After taking in the views at the base camp, you will then return to Gorekshep.
 Overnights stay at the guesthouse at Gorekshep.

 Today is an exciting day of the trip!
 Early in the morning before dawn, you will make your way to Kalapatthar, one of the best vantage points in the region.
 It presents panoramic views of the entire Mount Everest massif.
 As the sun rises, you can catch the first glimmer of shimmering tincture of the mountains as they shine under the sun's rays in the crack of dawn.
 It is a breath-taking sight, indescribable in words.
-After enjoying your Himalayan sights from Kalapatthar, you will then ride a helicopter back to the city, enjoying the same Himalayan views that you have been seeing from the ground from the air.
+After enjoying your Himalayan sights from Kala Patthar, you will then ride a helicopter back to the lukla airport, enjoying the same Himalayan views that you have been seeing from the ground from the air.
 Sweeping Himalayan terrains of the Khumbu pass below you like moving canvases of paintings.
-After you land at Kathmandu, you will be dropped off at your Hotel.
-Overnights stay at the Hotel in Kathmandu.
+After you land at Lukla airport, you will check in tea house and stay overnight.

 Approximately three hours before your scheduled fight, you will be dropped off at the airport for your departure.